Bed Bath & Beyond Relaunches Its Market-Leading Gift Registry

 Nancy Lee, President of MyRegistry, added: "Our collaboration with Bed Bath & Beyond is a perfect synergy.
 We're combining their leadership in home and lifestyle products with our expertise in registry technology to offer a uniquely personal and flexible registry experience.
 This partnership is all about empowering customers to celebrate their unique stories and life stages with a registry that's as adaptable and dynamic as they are."

-Bed Bath & Beyond's gift registry is seamlessly integrated into the MyRegistry universal registry platform, with its vast product catalogue of furniture and home furnishings available.
-Customers can create a Bed Bath & Beyond registry at bedbathandbeyond/registry or they can create a multi-retailer registry at MyRegistry and add products from Bed Bath & Beyond to a universal registry.
+Bed Bath & Beyond's gift registry is seamlessly integrated into the MyRegistry universal registry platform, with it's vast product catalogue of furniture and home furnishings available.
+Customers can create a Bed Bath and Beyond registry at bedbathandbeyond/registry or they can create a multi-retailer registry at MyRegistry and add products from Bed Bath & Beyond to a universal registry.

 About Beyond